Alejandra Barrales

-Maria Alejandra Barrales Magdaleno (born 17 July 1967) is a Mexican lawyer and politician and the former president of the Party of the Democratic Revolution.
-She formerly represented the Federal District (later, Mexico City) in the Senate (LXII and LXIII Legislatures) and also served as a federal deputy and in the Legislative Assembly of the Federal District.
+María Alejandra Barrales Magdaleno (born 17 July 1967) is a Mexican lawyer and politician and the former president of the Party of the Democratic Revolution.
+She formerly represented the Federal District (later, Mexico City) in the Senate (62nd and 63rd Legislatures) and also served as a federal deputy and in the Legislative Assembly of the Federal District.

+In 2019, after a period of relative political inactivity, Barrales announced her resignation from the Party of the Democratic Revolution (PRD) alongside Senator Juan Zepeda of the State of Mexico.
+On February 19, 2024, it was officially announced that she would be a candidate for her former seat in the Senate of the Republic, representing the Citizens' Movement (Mexico) party.